 Lack of Definitive Scientific Evidence

 Despite many studies, there’s no consistent evidence that MSG causes reactions like headaches or numbness when consumed in normal doses.
 Double-blind studies giving people MSG without their knowledge showed no repeatable reactions.
+The same Mayo Clinic article states that researchers have found no clear proof of a link between MSG and symptoms like headaches, sweating, or nausea.
 The FDA classifies MSG as GRAS with no safety concerns.

 Naturally Occurring Glutamate is Identical

 Our bodies produce glutamate naturally, and receptors throughout the body are designed to interact with it.
 Added MSG consists of glutamate identical to the natural form.
 Our bodies can’t distinguish natural glutamates from added MSG.
 The Mayo Clinic‘s discussion about MSG highlights the fact that the glutamate in MSG is identical to the naturally occurring glutamate.

 In some individuals, MSG may elicit mild, transitory responses.
 But proposed MSG sensitivity is confounded by many factors.
 Reactions may be due to nocebo effects, underlying conditions, food intolerances, or high sodium/fat content rather than MSG itself.
 Well-controlled studies eliminate these factors and show no consistent reactions.

 Since MSG contains less sodium than regular salt, replacing some salt with MSG may lower overall sodium consumption.
 The Mayo Clinic article on managing sodium intake mentions MSG as one of the ingredients in food products that contribute to sodium content.
 This can be used to discuss the potential of MSG in reducing overall sodium intake, as MSG contains less sodium compared to table salt.
 This could benefit those watching their salt intake.
 Of course, MSG should still be used in moderation.